-On the 30th, bidding farewell to Sacagawea's people, and accompanied by a Shoshone guide, Old Toby, and his sons, they set out northward from the Lemhi River country, heading for the Indian road that they had been told would lead them across the Bitterroot Mountains.
+On the 30th they bade farewell to Sacagawea's people, who were headed for the Three Forks where they would join their Salish friends and proceed to their annual bison hunt on the high plains.
+Forthwith, accompanied by a Shoshone guide — Old Toby and his sons — the Corps set out northward from Lemhi River country and headed for the Indian road that they had been told would lead them across the Bitterroot Mountains.

 Seeking the shortest way over the Bitterroot Divide, they labored up the head of the North Fork of the Salmon River, instead of following the more circuitous Indian road that wound back over the Continental Divide to the east.
 Wild game was scarce, so they were on short rations.

-The slopes were heavily timbered, and in many places the underbrush was so dense they had to hack their way through it.
+The slopes were heavily timbered, and in many places the underbrush was so dense they had to hack their way through it with their hatchets.
 Elsewhere the mountainside was so rocky and steep that the horses frequently fell.
 An early-season snowstorm, followed by rain and sleet, made things worse.
 No one knows for certain which way they went on September third.
-There are no obvious natural routes; the journal description is vague and details may be erroneous.
+There are no obvious natural routes; the journal description is vague, and details may be erroneous.

 |those people recved us friendly, threw white robes over our Sholders & Smoked in the pipes of peace, we Encamped with them & found them friendly but nothing but berries to eate a part of which they gave us, those Indians are well dressed with Skin ShirtS & robes, they Stout & light complected more So than Common for Indians, The Chiefs harangued untill late at night, Smoked our pipe and appeared Satisfied.
 I was the first white man whoever wer on the waters of this river.|

-The Americans took a genuine liking to the Salish, who responded in kind.
-"They are the likelyest and honestest we have seen and are verry friendly to us," wrote Ordway, "and appeared to wish to help us as much as lay in their power."
+Immediately the Americans took a genuine liking to the Salish, who responded in kind.
+"They are the likelyest and honestest we have seen and are verry friendly to us," wrote Sergeant Ordway, "and appeared to wish to help us as much as lay in their power."